XSLTv

 Update: XSLTv is an officially approved Schedules Direct application, so you can use this non-profit grabber to feed XSLTv.
 (The previous North-American grabber which used labs.zap2it.com has been discontinued.)

 - No complex installation - it could run off of your windows desktop.
+(In some browsers--see below)

 - Everything controlled by stylesheets - css files mimicking seven common web-based tv listings grids are included.